Evolutionary dynamics of glucose-deprived cancer cells: insights from experimentally-informed mathematical modelling: Mathematical model

 We introduce the cell population density function $n(t,y)$, which represents the number of MCF7-sh-WISP2 cells with level of MCT1 expression $y\in\mathbb{R}$ at time $t \in \mathbb{R}_+$ (i.e. the MCT1 expression distribution of MCF7-sh-WISP2 cells at time $t$).
 The cell number, the mean level of MCT1 expression and the related variance, which provides a possible measure for the level of intercellular variability in MCT1 expression, are then computed, respectively, as \beq \rho(t) = \int_{\mathbb{R}} n(t,y) \; {\rm d}y, \quad \mu(t) = \frac{1}{\rho(t)} \int_{\mathbb{R}} y \, n(t,y) \; {\rm d}y, \quad \sigma^2(t) = \frac{1}{\rho(t)} \int_{\mathbb{R}} y^2 \; n(t,y) \; {\rm d}y- \mu^2(t). \eeq We also introduce the functions $G(t)$ and $L(t)$, which model, respectively, the concentrations of glucose and lactate in the extracellular environment.

-The results of {\it in vitro} experiments (cf. Sec.~3.2 in the Main Manuscript) indicate that the MCT1 expression distribution of MCF7-sh-WISP2 cells is, to a first approximation, unimodal with a single peak at the centre of the distribution.
-The location of the centre of the distribution moves from lower to higher expression levels when cells experience glucose deprivation and from higher to lower expression levels when cells are rescued from glucose deprivation.
+The results of {\it in vitro} experiments (cf. Sec.
+3.2 in the Main Manuscript) indicate that the mean of the MCT1 expression distribution of MCF7-sh-WISP2 cells moves from lower to higher expression levels when cells experience glucose deprivation, and from higher to lower expression levels when cells are rescued from glucose deprivation.
 Hence, we assume that there is a level of MCT1 expression (i.e. the fittest level of MCT1 expression) endowing cells with the highest fitness depending on the environmental conditions determined by the concentrations of glucose and lactate.
 Moreover, the results of {\it in vitro} experiments (cf. Sec.~3.1 in the Main Manuscript) support the idea that proliferation and survival of MCF7-sh-WISP2 cells correlate with glucose uptake when glucose levels are sufficiently high and with lactate uptake when glucose levels are low.
-Therefore, we further assume that there are a level of MCT1 expression, $y_L$, endowing cells with the highest rate of proliferation via glycolysis and a higher level of MCT1 expression, $y_H>y_L$, endowing cells with the highest rate of proliferation via lactate reuse when glucose is scarce -- i.e. if the concentration of glucose in the extracellular environment is lower than a threshold level $G^*$ above which cells stop taking lactate from the extracellular environment in order to prioritise glucose uptake.
+Therefore, we further assume that there are a level of MCT1 expression, $y_L$, endowing cells with the highest rate of proliferation via glycolysis and a higher level of MCT1 expression, $y_H>y_L$, endowing cells with the highest rate of proliferation via lactate reuse when glucose is scarce~(cf. assumption {\bf A1}) -- i.e. if the concentration of glucose in the extracellular environment is lower than a threshold level $G^*$ above which cells stop taking lactate from the extracellular environment in order to prioritise glucose uptake~(cf. assumption {\bf A2}).
 We then introduce the following change of variable

 so that the rescaled level of MCT1 expression $x=0$ corresponds to the level of MCT1 expression $y=y_L$ and the rescaled level of MCT1 expression $x=1$ corresponds to the level of MCT1 expression $y=y_H$.
 Under the change of variable defined by Eq.~\eqref{def:x}, representing the rescaled MCT1 expression distribution of MCF7-sh-WISP2 cells at time $t$ by the cell population density function ${n_r(t,x) = (y_H - y_L) \, n(t,y)}$, we compute the cell number, the mean rescaled level of MCT1 expression and the related variance, respectively, as \beq \rho_r(t) = \int_{\mathbb{R}} n_r(t,x) \; {\rm d}x, \quad \mu_r(t) = \frac{1}{\rho_r(t)} \int_{\mathbb{R}} x \, n_r(t,x) \; {\rm d}x, \quad \sigma^2_r(t) = \frac{1}{\rho_r(t)} \int_{\mathbb{R}} x^2 \; n_r(t,x) \; {\rm d}x- \mu^2_r(t). \eeq